nhannguyendevjs/node-mongo-starter-kit/README.md

 ## What I do

-I'm a web developer, and I am really passionate about learning web development.
+I'm a web developer, and I am passionate about learning web development.

 ## Things I code with